information-token/ve-dao-governance/governance-template.md

 Below shows a high-level view of the veDAO governance process:

 #### **Stage 1: Gauge Interest**
 If you have an idea for improving veDAO protocol, the first stage is to test the waters.
-Go to veDAO on [Discord] and look for the Governance > #discussion channel.
+Go to veDAO on Discord and look for the Governance > #discussion channel.
 Share your idea and listen to what the community has to say.
 If the initial reactions are positive and encouraging, start formalizing your idea into a post for polling on Discourse.

 #### **Stage 2: Poll on Discourse**
-Go to [Discourse], look for the Proposals category, and post your proposal there (use this template).
+Go to Discourse, look for the Proposals category, and post your proposal there (use this template).

 Tips on posting proposals on Discourse: